 Monument was interested in Matala since early 2016, however announced in May 2016 it would not proceed with the previously intended transaction.
-Panex has recently commenced an exploration program at Matala.
-The Option arrangement will allow the Company to further evaluate the drilling and exploration results at Matala in particular without large commitment.
+Panex would carry out an exploration program at Matala.
+The Option arrangement allows the Company to further evaluate the drilling and exploration results at Matala in particular without large commitment.
 The DRC is host to world-class gold and copper mines with a low cost production profile.
+The Company has yet to receive the exploration update from Panex.